Skip to main content

 </table>

-Client Constraints & Security Notes: Demonstrates the required inline styling pattern for transactional delivery. mso-line-height-rule: exactly prevents Outlook from expanding line heights unexpectedly.
+Client Constraints: Demonstrates the required inline styling pattern for transactional delivery. mso-line-height-rule: exactly prevents Outlook from expanding line heights unexpectedly.
 All CSS is inlined to survive client-side sanitization.
-Avoid external @import or <link> tags, as they are stripped by 90% of clients and can trigger spam filters.
+Avoid external @import or <link> tags, as they are stripped by the majority of email clients and can trigger spam filters.

 Common Architectural Pitfalls

-<link>tags: Stripped by 90% of email clients during DOM sanitization, causing complete style loss. - Using modern CSS properties like Flexbox or Grid without fallbacks: Unsupported in Outlook (Windows) and legacy webmail; will collapse layouts entirely without table-based or
+• Using modern CSS properties like Flexbox or Grid without fallbacks: Unsupported in Outlook (Windows) and legacy webmail; will collapse layouts entirely without table-based or inline-block fallbacks.

 Frequently Asked Questions